 Around 1856, the German doctor Justinus Kerner created a series of ink blots called "Klecksographien".
 Kerner poured ink onto paper, folded it and then enhanced the shapes that he recognised in the pictures.
-He did not see the works as pure art but rather found his "nervous spirit" in there, a part of his psyche.
+He did not see the works as pure art but rather found his "nervous spirit", a part of his psyche, in there.
 On the basis of the shapes that Kerner recognized in the ink blots, he drew conclusions about an otherwise invisible part of his psyche.

 A similar process can be found in Google's neural network DeepDream.
 The net searches for forms in randomly generated images and then traces them.
 Using these images, conclusions can be drawn about the functioning of the neural network.

-BA-Thesis, realized with the help of Prof. Joachim Sauter, Prof. Dr. phil Alberto de Campo & Alexander Peterhaensel
+Prof. Dr. phil.
+Alberto de Campo Alexander Peterhaensel

 Box 1: Perlin Noise, OpenCV Face Detection